wp-plugins/skedmaker-online-scheduling/trunk/readme.txt

 == Changelog ==
+= .76 =
+* Remove unneeded files, clean up, prepare for release

+= .73 =
+* Change all function names to be prefixed with "SM_" - to stop any conflicts with other plugins

+= .72 =
+* Add ability to shut off sending notifications to admin
+* Add ability to shut off sending notifications to client
+* Add ability to shut off sending notifications to BCC

+= .71 =
+*Add ability to send copies of notices to 3 different BCC emails

+= .7 =
+* Added option to select color scheme.
+* Fixed bug in dynamic CSS

 = .6 =
 * Fix bug in image display for "When is My Appointment" and "Print" buttons on calendar